If you want it, Kerblam it!

 • Launch make -f executor or bash executor for you.

+You can let Kerblam! handle temporarely swapping input files for you, without touching your workflows.
 Define in your kerblam.toml file a new section under data.profiles:

 # You can use any ASCII name in place of 'alternate'.